 The Earlier We Expose Children to a Rich Vocabulary, the Better

 The earlier we talk to babies, the better.
 A baby’s brain processes information long before he is able to respond.
-Researchers have found a “language gap” among children from low income backgrounds.
-Children from affluent, professional families hear millions more words when they are ready to begin school than poor kids.
+Researchers have found a “language gap” among children from low-income backgrounds.
+Children from affluent, professional families hear millions of more words when they are ready to begin school than poor kids.
 WORDS ARE FREE and should be used liberally from infancy on.
-It doesn’t cost anything to talk to a baby, but the payoff can be measured in better school performance and more self confidence.
+It doesn’t cost anything to talk to a baby, but the payoff can be measured in better school performance and more self-confidence.